leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 If the received offer contains the remote-candidates attribute for a data stream, the agent forms a candidate pair for each component of the data stream by:

-*  Setting the remote candidate equal to the offerer's default destination for that component (i.e., the contents of the "m=" and "c=" lines for RTP, and the a=rtcp attribute for RTCP).
+*  Setting the remote candidate equal to the offerer's default destination for that component (i.e., the contents of the "m=" and "c=" lines for RTP, and the "a=rtcp" attribute for RTCP).

-*  Setting the local candidate equal to the transport address for that same component in the a=remote-candidates attribute in the offer.
+*  Setting the local candidate equal to the transport address for that same component in the "a=remote-candidates" attribute in the offer.

 The state of ICE processing for that data stream is set to Completed.

-Furthermore, if the agent believed it was controlling, but the offer contained the a=remote-candidates attribute, both agents believe they are controlling.
+Furthermore, if the agent believed it was controlling, but the offer contained the "a=remote-candidates" attribute, both agents believe they are controlling.
 In this case, both would have sent updated offers around the same time.

 However, the signaling protocol carrying the offer/answer exchanges will have resolved this glare condition, so that one agent is always the 'winner' by having its offer received before its peer has sent an offer.
 The winner takes the role of controlling, so that the loser (the answerer under consideration in this section) MUST change its role to controlled.